 Example of a clean toolbar:

-How do I manage auto-starting plugins?
+How do you manage auto-starting plugins?

 To manage browser plugins:

-- Click the Tools icon on the left, then click Browser Plugins
+- Click the Tools icon on the left, then click Browser Plugins.

 - Then do one of the following: